-As can be seen, the actual minimum year and minimum 2- and 3-consecutive year allocation percentages are less than those reported in the 2015 DWR SWP Delivery Capability Report.
-So, for the reliability analysis in this WSA, the allocation percentages shown in Table 20 below will be used, except for the 6-year dry period where 28% will be used, to be conservative.
+As can be seen, the actual minimum year and minimum 2 and 3 consecutive years allocation percentages are less than those reported in the 2015 DWR SWP Delivery Capability Report.
+So, for the reliability analysis in this WSA, the allocation percentages shown in Table 9-4 below will be used to be conservative, except for the 6-year dry period where 28% will be used.